 This is a small village just off the A15, north of Bourne, heading towards Sleaford.
 For reasons that I have never been able to figure out it is pronounced Azelby by the locals, The church of St James dates from the 13th century, but before that there was a Knight Templar preceptor here; the headquarters for an order of monastic knights.
 This dates back to 1194, with the tower being demolished in the 1890’s.

 The church here is a favourite of mine.
 This was a regular stopping off point when I was cycling the villages in this glorious part of Lincolnshire a few years ago.
-Working for myself now and the passage of time has meant that these cycling trips out are few and far between now.
-It was good to see it again.
+My cycling trips out are few and far between now and it was good to be able to see this area again!

 Pre covid, the church here would have been open to visitors.
 On that day there was a note up apologising that the church was closed; but if anyone wanted to enter to pray then phone the contact number and they would be let in.

 This is a pleasing perpendicular church, set on slightly high ground; with square pinnacled, buttressed tower.
 The nave is clerestoried and battlemented and a frieze runs the length of the south aisle.
 The chancel dates from a period of Victorian restoration.
 A grotesque with incredibly large rears; mouth agape, looks down from the tower.

 The porch was open, and there is a fine selection of graffiti inside the porch.
 A mass dial is on a stone that has obviously been re-set at some point in time as it needed sunlight to be able to work.
 At the side of this is one of two pieces of ship graffiti.
 This is a large ship, but a smaller one a short distance away has initials on the hull.
 Great to see these!